-The Smart Services Center works with industry and research partners, providing strategic consulting services, and collaborating with companies primarily through consortium projects, studies, and benchmarking.
+Here at the Center Smart Services, we work with industry and research Partners to provide strategic consulting services.
+We collaborate with companies primarily in the framework of consortium projects, studies, and benchmarking.
 The focus is on the development of new smart services, the identification of digitization potentials and strategies or the identification of best practices in the context of consortial benchmarking.

 Companies can become active members of the Center Smart Services by officially enrolling.
 Thus, they benefit from the Center’s full range of services through long-term collaboration.
 An overview of the available options can be found here.
 In addition, the Center Smart Services of course also cooperates with non-enrolled companies.
-If you are interested in specific Smart Service related topics and digital business models you can always get in touch with us!
+Interested in specific Smart Service related topics and digital business models?
+Get in touch with us!
 We are happy to make you an individual offer.

 Further education offers, which are another field of activity of the Center Smart Services, are accessible to members of the Center Smart Service Community as well as to all other interested companies.
 An example of one of our training courses is the certificate Course “Smart Service Manager”, which we are happy to be offering again in 2019 and 2020 because the Course was such a great success last in 2018.

-The projects initiated by the Center Smart Services are Independent projects and strongly focused on practice related topic, which results in the fast development of ready-to-use solutions.
+All projects initiated by the Center Smart Services are Independent and strongly focused on practice related topic, which results in the fast development of ready-to-use solutions.
 The solutions are made available exclusively to the project participants.
-Typical project results include, for example, target-oriented roadmaps and demand-oriented solutions for a particular challenge, as well as the analysis, identification and structuring of digitisation potentials in different company areas.
+Typical project results include target-oriented roadmaps and demand-oriented solutions for a particular challenge.
+Many projects focus on the analysis, identification and structuring of digitisation potentials for various company areas.
 An overview of our current projects, studies and benchmarkings can be found here.

 The Center Smart Services carries out consortial studies, a specific type of consortial project.
 Consortial studies usually follow clearly defined process steps to answer a previously defined research qestion.
-Just like consortial projects, consortial studies are led by a consortium of industry partners, who work together on a joint study goal.
+Just like consortial projects, consortial studies are led by a consortium of industry partners.
+They work together on a joint study goal.
 The studies help to collect valuable data and insights which are relevant for the strategy and business development of the companies involved.
-The information and details gained thanks to the consortial study can also be used for the development of a new smart services.
+Furthermore, the results are also used for the development of a new smart services.

-The consortium partner benefit from the scientific overview of the success principles of the analysed companies as well as an exclusive insight into the companies` everyday practice.
+The consortium partner benefit from the scientific overview of the success principles of the analysed companies.
+Furthermore, they profit from an exclusive insight into the companies` everyday practice.
 As a result, market transparecy over which companies are successful in a specific industry area and why is increased significantly.

-One example of an already completed consortial benchmarking is the one on “data-based Services”, which was carried out in 2016.
+One example of an already completed consortial benchmarking is the one on “Data-based Services”, which was carried out in 2016.
 It researched the strategies used by succesful companies for the development and implementation of smart services.
-The latest Center Smart Services benchmarking is on the topic of “Subscription Business” and analyses, how subscription business models can be turned into reality and what kind of additional benefit this can hold for customers as well as companies.
+The latest Center Smart Services benchmarking is on the topic of “Subscription Business”.
+It analyses how subscription business models can be turned into reality.
+Furthermore, it researches the additional benefit of subscription businesses for customers and companies.
 More Information here.

-The term stands for Services that are based on digitally available data, which was collected and analysed in advance via a comptuer or machine.
+The term stands for services that are based on digitally available data.
+This was collected and analysed in advance by a comptuer or machine.
 This data (such as production data) provides the potential to create numerous new kinds of services such as Smart Services (see below).
 These, in return, can lead to the creation of new Business models and create new opportunities for monetization.
-One Basic example would be the following: Collected production data provides information on the wear and tear, workload and defects of a production line – based on this information, maintenance planning can be improved and production line downtime reduced.
+Collected production data, e.g., provides information on the wear and tear, workload and defects of a production line.
+Based on this information, maintenance planning can be improved and production line downtime reduced.